Medications, including anticholinergics, drugs that relax your bladder, and antidepressants, may help treat an overactive bladder (OAB).

 - fesoterodine (Toviaz)

-All of these drugs except for Oxytrol come as either tablets or capsules that you take by mouth.
-Oxytrol is available as a skin patch.
+All these drugs come as tablets or capsules you take by mouth, except for Oxytrol, which is available as a skin patch.

 The most common side effects of anticholinergic drugs include:

-This drug is available as a tablet that you take by mouth once daily.
-This class of drugs can interact with various other medications, so it’s important to tell your doctor about all medications you’re taking.
+These medications are available as a tablet you take by mouth once daily.
+This class of drugs can interact with various other medications, so it’s important to tell your doctor about all medications you’re taking before starting either one.

 The most common side effect of mirabegron is high blood pressure.
 Side effects of vibegron include nausea, headache, diarrhea, and symptoms similar to those of a common cold.

 Side effects of antidepressants used to treat OAB can include: